-I.44 52.222-50 Combating Trafficking in Persons (Aug 2007)
+I.44 52.222-50 -- Combating Trafficking in Persons (Feb 2009)

+"Coercion" means-

-- (a) Definitions.
-As used in this clause- "Coercion" means- - (1) Threats of serious harm to or physical restraint against any person; - (2) Any scheme, plan, or pattern intended to cause a person to believe that failure to perform an act would result in serious harm to or physical restraint against any person; or - (3) The abuse or threatened abuse of the legal process. - "Commercial sex act" means any sex act on account of which anything of value is given to or received by any person.
+- (1) Threats of serious harm to or physical restraint against any person; - (2) Any scheme, plan, or pattern intended to cause a person to believe that failure to perform an act would result in serious harm to or physical restraint against any person; or - (3) The abuse or threatened abuse of the legal process.

+"Commercial sex act" means any sex act on account of which anything of value is given to or received by any person.